phouse512/blog/_posts/2016-09-12-modernizing-your-media-archives.markdown

 to access and view any old media formats you might have as specialized media readers and adapters get harder to find.

-By using a specialized cloud storage comapny, you put the burden on them to manage rotating hard-drives, hardware failure, [data rot][data], etc, and you can access them on your computer whenever you'd like to break out that hilarious video at your next family reunion.
+By using a specialized cloud storage company, you put the burden on them to manage rotating hard-drives, hardware failure, [data rot][data], etc. You only have to worry about having an Internet connection and computer the next time you'd like to break out that hilarious video at your next family reunion.

 Also, if you're squeamish about the idea of letting a cloud storage provider handle your files because you're afraid they might get lost, read [this][quora] Quora